-The “building” score category for a Sun Number is the most extensive and detailed part of the rating system.
-There are several factors that contribute to this portion of a sun score, including roof design, roof size, roof pitch and orientation, and shading, all of which Sun Number generates from aerial roof imagery.
-In general, a south-facing roof with lots of space, no shade, and an angle matching the latitude of the property’s location is the best kind of roof for solar, and will receive a high building score as part of its overall Sun Number.
+The building solar score for a Sun Number is the rating system’s most extensive and detailed part.
+Several factors contribute to this portion of a sun score, including roof design, size, roof pitch and orientation (also known as the roof plane), and shading, all of which Sun Number generates from aerial roof imagery.
+In general, a south-facing roof with lots of space, no shade or obstructions, and an angle matching the latitude of the property’s location is the best kind of roof for solar and will receive a high building score as part of its overall Sun Number.

-This is the same type of information that powers the EnergySage Solar Calculator!
-We use roof data, sun exposure data from Google’s Project Sunroof, and our own market pricing data to estimate how suitable your home is for solar, and how much you could save.
+While Sun Number is no longer available, this is the same type of information that powers the EnergySage Solar Calculator!
+We use roof data, sun exposure data from Google’s Project Sunroof, and our market pricing data to estimate how suitable your home is for solar and how much you could save.

-Installing solar panels helps you save on electricity bills, so it follows that places with a higher cost of electricity are more suitable for solar installations, as those installations will have a shorter payback period.
-Sun Number factors this into their total score: higher average electricity rates means a higher sun score, and lower average electricity rates mean a lower sun score.
+Installing solar panels helps most homeowners with cost savings on their electricity bills, so it follows that places with a higher cost of electricity are more suitable for solar installations, as those installations will have a shorter payback period.
+Sun Number factors this into their total score: higher average electricity rates mean a higher sun score, and lower average electricity rates mean a lower sun score.

 Cost of solar

 Lastly, just like a high cost of electricity makes an area more suitable for solar, so does a low cost of solar.
-A total Sun Number score takes into account the local average cost of solar – lower average costs mean a better sun score, and higher average costs mean a worse sun score.
-The reasoning for this is the same as the reasoning behind how electricity rates impact your sun score, just in the opposite way.
-Low costs of solar means your upfront solar installation price is lower, therefore it will take less time to make back the money on your initial solar investment.
+A total Sun Number score considers the local average cost of solar – lower average costs mean a better sun score, and higher average costs mean a worse sun score.
+This is the same as the reasoning behind how electricity rates impact your sun score, just in the opposite way.
+Low solar costs mean your upfront installation price is lower; therefore, it will take less time to make back the money on your initial solar investment.
 Conversely, a high upfront cost of solar means it will take, in some cases, several more years to make back your initial solar investment.